-There are few things in life that are more frightening and nerve-wracking than being no longer able to work and support your family as you have in the past.
+There are few things in life that are more frightening and nerve-wracking than no longer being able to work and support your family as you have in the past.
 Not only might you be suffering financially, but you could also be dealing with the side effects of your disability, which could result in both physical and emotional pain.
 Given your situation, you may choose to turn to the Social Security Administration (SSA) for help in getting disability benefits.

 Making an SSDI claim in Alpharetta can be a frustrating process.
 You have to provide the SSA with a lot of information, your doctors have to provide medical documentation, and you have to remember numerous details about your work history and medical conditions.
-All told, the process for Alpharetta SSDI claims can seem never-ending, but an experienced attorney can help reduce your stress and take some of the procedural burdens off your shoulders.
+All told, the process for Alpharetta SSDI claims can seem never-ending, but an experienced SS disability attorney can help reduce your stress and take some of the procedural burdens off your shoulders.

 While individuals can file SSDI claims by telephone, online, or in person at a local SSA office, the process can be lengthy and complicated no matter which method they choose.
 According to the SSA’s online publication, “Disability Benefits,” applicants must provide the SSA with detailed information about past employment and past medical treatment that relates to their disability in order to qualify for SSDI.